ArcherDotBuild/React-V8/README.md

 Here you can see what did it load, how did it load it, did i have any issues, it's very noisy `npm run lint -- --debug`

+## 5. Vite Setup

+`npm i -D vite@3.1.4 @vitejs/plugin-react@2.1.0`

+Vite insists that you call files JSX, or it will not do the JSX translation.
+`npm i react@18.2.0 react-dom@18.2.0`

+Vite has something that's called tree shaking (only includes code that you're actively using), which is another word for live code inclusion, which is different than dead code elimination (we'll go through and see if we can find things that are never called).

+`"build": "vite build",`: So what preview does is, it runs Vite build, and then it shows you what Vite built for you.

+`npm run dev`